-Both the Chancellor’s Scholarship program and the new Graduate Degree Packages will be available for application through VTAC, for entry in February 2019.
-Simply find the code of the course you wish to study and add it to your preferences.
+Both the Melbourne Chancellor’s Scholarship program and our Graduate Degree Packages are available for application through VTAC, for entry in Semester 1.
+Simply find the code of the course you wish to study and add it to your VTAC preferences.
 You will have several chances to change your course preferences in order to apply for the guarantee that’s best for you, once you receive your ATAR.

-A small number of guaranteed pathways listed here may not appear in the VTAC guide in 2018-19, but will be honoured by the University.
+A small number of guaranteed pathways listed here may not appear in the VTAC Guide, but will be honoured by the University.